 What are the challenges of cloud security?

 All cloud models are easily vulnerable to threats.
 IT departments have been warned by nature to move critical systems to the cloud.
 Whether you have a public cloud, private or hybrid environment.
-Cloud security offers all the tools of traditional IT security, enabling businesses to take advantage of benefits of cloud computing.
+Cloud security offers all the tools of traditional IT security, enabling businesses to take advantage of the benefits of cloud computing.
 This helps in staying secure, while also ensuring that privacy and compliance requirements are met.

 Cloud technology has many technological challenges in various aspects of data management and storage.